SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at Mississippi State University College of Veterinary Medicine discussed a wide range of topics, including personal accomplishments, human interactions in veterinary medicine, leadership qualities, ethical dilemmas in the industry, and the role of veterinarians in the community.
-Some responses hinted at the interview being in an MMI format, potentially involving non-disclosure agreements, as certain questions were not specifically disclosed.
+Students said the most difficult question asked at Mississippi State University College of Veterinary Medicine discussed a wide range of topics, including personal accomplishments, the role of humans in veterinary medicine, leadership qualities, animal welfare vs. animal rights, and ethical considerations in the profession.
+Several responses referenced scenarios related to veterinary experiences, goal-setting, and ethical dilemmas, indicating a diverse mix of challenging questions that test candidates' critical thinking and ethical reasoning skills.

 How long was the interview?